bkrosenz/ml4ils/README.md

 ## Dependencies and Instructions for Running Code

 Python 3.6+.
 Required python packages are listed in the code/conda-env.yml file.

+### User Guide
+The wiki page of this repository contains a complete soup-to-nuts walkthrough example of the inference pipeline.

 ## TODO List
 see https://docs.google.com/spreadsheets/d/1ltwQcEvl_9chGwFglrYC9aERxm0iX5q_MHn_L4LAICY/edit#gid=1386834576